Passage of Time

 The Tarbela I knew and loved no longer exists, though the dam remains strong.
 Those of us who lived there as children will continue to connect on social media until we’re gone.

-Murree was closed a decade ago after an attack by insurgents.
+Murree Christian School was closed a decade ago after an attack by insurgents.
 Six people were killed.
-Today, the old British garrison church and the buildings remain in good condition, yet inside, the lifeblood that once ran through its hallways is gone.
+Today, the old British garrison church and the buildings of my school remain in good condition, yet inside, the lifeblood that once ran through its hallways is gone.

 Photos of Dalat School shock me.
-The campus has undergone significant modernization, now surrounded by high-rise buildings, and I don’t recognize much of it anymore.
+The campus has undergone significant modernization, now surrounded by high-rise buildings.
+I don’t recognize it anymore.

-Bakersfield College has changed over the years, yet it's still familiar.
+Bakersfield College has changed over the years, yet it still feels familiar.
 My old dorm is now the campus security office.
 The boys' dorm was demolished to make way for an enormous library.
 There’s a three-story building where the housing office used to be.
-Despite all the changes, the tree where David and I carved our initials all those years ago remains.
+But despite all the changes, one thing remains: the tree where David and I carved our initials all those years ago.

 Previous